hgaiser/workspace-buttons/README.md

 # Workspace Buttons

 This is a GNOME shell extension for switching workspaces on the panel, based off of my fork of [WorkspaceBar](https://gitlab.com/carmanaught/workspacebar), which itself was forked from [mbokil/workspacebar](https://github.com/mbokil/workspacebar).
-The extension requires at least GNOME 3.24, as it uses shorthand function/method declarations and template literals (backticks).
+The extension requires at least GNOME 3.26, as it uses ES6 class syntax.

 The primary difference with this extension is that it uses PanelMenu.Button objects for each workspace button.
 Each of these buttons has a menu which contains a list of the windows on the workspace, allowing you to activate the application (credit to [lyonell/all-windows](https://github.com/lyonel/all-windows) for some of the code and ideas).
 The buttons also allow switching to a given workspace if the option to do so has been toggled on (with a choice between Primary and Secondary button, depending on preference).